-However, it is recommended that the applicant have the Diploma of Engineering - Technical, or a NSW Higher School Certificate (or equivalent), with assumed knowledge in Mathematics or Physics.
+However, it is recommended that applicants have the Certificate III in Engineering - Technical, or a NSW High School grades in Mathematics and Physics

-It is also recommended that applicants are already employed or seeking employment in the Metals and Engineering industry.
+It is also recommended that applicants be already employed or seeking employment, in the Metals and Engineering industry.